Health Library

 MRI Airway Study

-What is a MRI Airway Study?
+What is an MRI Airway Study?

 The Department of Anesthesia provides general anesthesia for children who have airway problems and breathing difficulties that occur during sleep.
 Anesthesiologists focus on keeping the airway safe, keeping your child from moving during the procedure and aiding in a rapid recovery from anesthesia, with minimal side effects.

-The parent or legal guardian must give consent before services are rendered.
+The parent or legal guardian must give consent before these services are provided.
 If the parent or legal guardian is unable to come to the appointment, you must bring a phone number where they may be reached at the time of the appointment.
 If we are unable to reach the parent or legal guardian for consent, the child will not be seen.

 Before the Study

 You will receive a special set of eating and drinking instructions when you schedule the procedure.
 The instructions must be followed carefully.
 We will call to confirm your appointment 24 to 48 hours prior to the MRI exam.
+If your child is on medicines ordered by a doctor, give them at their scheduled time with only a sip of water or a teaspoon of Jell-O.

 We will examine your child before the procedure.
 We will also ask questions about your child's medical history, allergies, current medicines, metallic implants, previous anesthetic experience and current health status.
 If your child has any type of orthodontic hardware, please call the MRI department to discuss.
 For this type of MRI, dental hardware can obscure the images of the airway and negatively impact the results.

-For your safety and to ensure the quality of your MRI exam, the patient will be asked to change into a hospital garment.
+General anesthesia is typically given by having your child breathe anesthetic gas through a mask.
+In older children, anesthesia may be given through an IV.
+Anesthesia professionals will watch your child closely during the test.
+Doctors and nurses will check your child’s heart activity, blood pressure and oxygen levels and observe the airway.
+For your child’s safety and to ensure the quality of their MRI exam, they will be asked to change into a hospital garment.
 All piercings and jewelry will need to be removed before the exam.
 A personal locker will be provided for these items.

 During the Study